Skip to main content

 Where Do I Find Official Information About the DV Program?

-The only authorized means of applying to the DV program is through the website of the U.S. Department of State (DOS).
-The application is only within a specified registration period.
+The only authorized way to apply to the DV program is through the U.S. Department of State (DOS) website.
+The application is only available within a specified registration period.

-Entrants in the DV lottery program may check their DV lottery status online through the Department of State website.
+Entrants in the DV lottery program may check their status online using the DV Entrant Status Check.
 Here, you can check whether your application was selected or not.
 When checking your entrant status, you should have the following information:

 • Entrant confirmation number